Gap Insurance in New York (2026)

 Who needs gap insurance in New York?

-• Took out a long-term car loan of more than 60 months
+• You took out a long-term vehicle loan of 60 months (5 years) or longer.

 Excellent